mariepzn/IGR202-Computer-Graphics/README.md

 # SPH Fluid + Rigid Body Simulation (C++ / OpenGL)

 This repository contains my final project for the IGR202-Computer Graphics and VR class.
+The project report can be found in the repo.

 I implemented a small real time solver to create a 2D Smoothed Particle Hydrodynamics (SPH) fluid coupled with a rigid body, rendered with OpenGL.